scottbw/analytics-udd/udd/institution.md

 String (8)

 ### Notes
-Value will be the current version number of the UDD.
-Example: if the data uses UDD v1.3, value will "1.3".
+Value will be the current version number of the UDD preceded by "v".
+Example: if the data uses UDD v1.3.0, value will "v1.3.0".